kazupon/vue-validator/docs/en/api.md

 - **Usage:**

-    Check whether the specified numerical value is maximum
+    Check whether the specified numerical value is more than or equal maximum

 - **Example:**